 A daily aspirin will not contribute to hearing loss.
 For aspirin to cause hearing loss, it would have to be many aspirin per day, according to studies on body weight and dosage.

-I hope this information has been helpful.
+We hope this information has been helpful.
 Addressing hearing loss, while not always comfortable for family members and friends, can help someone lead a more fulfilling, social life.

 If someone is struggling with a hearing loss, he/she may be a good candidate for low-cost hearing screening appointments, offered regularly at Deaconess Clinic in the audiology department.
 Please visit www.deaconess.com/calendar.
 You may also call the screening registration appointment line at (812) 450-6000.